Author Archives: HVAC Webmasters

 Long-Tail Keywords Explained

-While their keyword volume registers less frequently, they are still incredibly valuable because websites can more easily appear as the #1 result.
-In addition, an Ahrefs study found that nearly half of all Google queries are undetectable.
+In addition, a study from my agency, HVAC Webmasters, found that over half of all HVAC-related Google queries are undetectable.
 As a result, these terms will generate substantial clicks and more conversions.

 Long-Tail Keyword Examples for HVAC Companies

-• hvac repair in gig harbor washington
+• rheem hvac repair in gig harbor washington

 • how much does hvac repair cost

-Notice how HVAC long-tail keywords have a narrower focus.
+Notice how long-tail keywords have a narrower focus.
 The first example altered the keyword into long-tail form by including region-specific search terms.
 The second example altered the keyword for customers wondering about the cost.

-By using HVAC long-tail keywords, you are honing in on a smaller audience, but one that is more likely to pay for your services.
+By using long-tail keywords, you are honing in on a smaller audience, but one that is more likely to pay for your services.

 The Importance of HVAC Long-Tail Keywords